phutchins/dimo-node/README.md

 gcloud auth application-default login
 ```

+CD to each stack directory [ infrastructure | dependencies | application ] and
+do the following

 Initialize Pulumi
 ```
+# This will as you to name the stack, you can use the default <dev> name
 pulumi stack init
 ```

 Set the following Pulumi configuration variables:
+(these will be set as defaults later)
 ```
 pulumi config set gcp:project <project-name> (ex: dimo-dev-401815) pulumi config set gcp:zone <zone> (ex: us-central1-a)